envelope-project/mlem/README.md

 This code is distributed as a open source project under GPL License Version 3.
 Please refer to LICENSE document.

 ## Acknowledgement
-This project is partially financed by project ENVELOPE, which is supported by Federal Ministry of Education and Research (BMBF) of the Federal Republic of Germany.
+This project is partially financed by project [ENVELOPE](http://envelope.itec.kit.edu), which is supported by Federal Ministry of Education and Research (BMBF) of the Federal Republic of Germany.

-Compute Resources for development and testing is partially sponsored by the  Supercomputing Centre.
+Compute Resources for development and testing is partially sponsored by the Leibniz Supercomputing Centre ([LRZ](https://www.lrz.de)).